rafaelOPI/rafaelOPI/README.md

 # Heyyyy,How are you?
 My name is Rafael
 # I'm a brazilian guy
-# And I'm a Junior Programmer, right now I'm focused in learning Data Science, Ruby and Javascript
+# And I'm a Junior Programmer, right now I'm focused on learning Data Science, Ruby and Javascript

 <b>About me:
 ##